httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 # Including a Message Signature in a Message

-Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP fields, both defined within this specification.
+Message signatures can be included within an HTTP message via the Signature-Input and Signature fields, both defined within this specification.
 When attached to a message, an HTTP message signature is identified by a label.
-This label MUST be unique within a given HTTP message and MUST be used in both the `Signature-Input` and `Signature`.
-The label is chosen by the signer, except where a specific label is dictated by protocol negotiations.
+This label MUST be unique within a given HTTP message and MUST be used in both the Signature-Input and Signature fields.
+The label is chosen by the signer, except where a specific label is dictated by protocol negotiations such as described in {{request-signature}}

-An HTTP message signature MUST use both fields containing the same labels: the `Signature` HTTP field contains the signature value, while the `Signature-Input` HTTP field identifies the covered components and parameters that describe how the signature was generated.
-Each field contains labeled values and MAY contain multiple labeled values, where the labels determine the correlation between the `Signature` and `Signature-Input` fields.
+An HTTP message signature MUST use both fields and each field MUST contain the same labels.
+The Signature-Input field identifies the covered components and parameters that describe how the signature was generated, while the Signature field contains the signature value.
+Each field contains labeled values and MAY contain multiple labeled values.
+The result of this constraint is that the Signature-Input and Signature Dictionaries are parallel data structures of each other.
+Any key found in one field but not in the other is an error.

-## The 'Signature-Input' HTTP Field {#signature-input-header}
+## The Signature-Input HTTP Field {#signature-input-header}

-The `Signature-Input` HTTP field is a Dictionary structured field {{STRUCTURED-FIELDS}} containing the metadata for one or more message signatures generated from components within the HTTP message.
+The Signature-Input field is a Dictionary structured field defined in {{Section 3.2 of STRUCTURED-FIELDS}} containing the metadata for one or more message signatures generated from components within the HTTP message.
 Each member describes a single message signature.
-The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
-The member's value is the serialization of the covered components including all signature metadata parameters, using the serialization process defined in {{signature-params}}.
+The member's key is an identifier that uniquely identifies the message signature within the context of the HTTP message.
+The member's value is the serialization of the covered components including all signature metadata parameters, using the Inner List serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792